 Is it cheaper if I print product labels in bulk?

-Yes, bulk printing saves on material and shipping costs, which lowers the price per unit.
+Yes, bulk printing saves on material and shipping costs, lowering the unit price.